tashwini-p/B32-Group5/README.md

 **Part 2: Figma - a Pixel Perfect, Responsive Design**

-The second part of our project consists of a webpage that was given to us as a template that had to be cloned by using Figma.
-Figma is a tool that allows developers to create pixel perfect webpages.
-The webpage has also been made responsive to mobile screens.
+The second phase of our project involved replicating a webpage based on a provided template using Figma, a tool designed for developers to craft precise web designs.
+This webpage was meticulously adapted to be responsive on mobile screens.

-The **techstack** that was used for this part of the project was also purely front-end based and limited to HTML and SASS(a powerful preprocessor for our cascading style sheets).
-The purpose of using SASS as a preprocessor in order to create this design was because of the various powerful tools and options like mixins and partials that it provides us which was efficiently harnessed by us to make a pixel perfect design.
+For this part of the project, our **tech-stack** was exclusively front-end, relying on HTML and SASS, a robust preprocessor for cascading style sheets.
+The decision to employ SASS was driven by its extensive features, such as mixins and partials, which we effectively utilized to achieve a flawlessly detailed design.

 Here is a link that will take you to the website: https://65ad2c9bfe2cc073be15a889--cute-cheesecake-d85760.netlify.app/